NALP’s President serves as

 - Performs special projects as requested by the President and the Board of Directors.

-- Represents NALP to internal and external audiences as designated by the President, including writing articles and speaking at conferences and meetings.
+- Represents NALP to internal and external audiences as requested by the President, including writing articles and speaking at conferences and meetings.

 Time Commitment — President-Elect/President/Immediate Past President

-In addition to the time required to complete the tasks described above:
+In addition to the time required to fulfill the responsibilities described above:

-all meetings of the Board of Directors during her/his term of office
+all meetings of the Board of Directors during their term of office

 (Board meetings are generally held in May, July, November, February, and